Statistical inference for a mixture of Markov jump processes: Introduction

-where $Q$ is a $w\times w$ intensity matrix, $\Gamma _{m}=$diag$ (\gamma _{1,m},...\gamma _{w,m}),$ with $\gamma _{i,m}\geq 0,$ for $1\leq m\leq M-1,$ and $\Gamma _{M}=I,$ an identity matrix$.$ Depending on whether $ \gamma _{i,m}=0,$ $0<\gamma _{i,m}<1,$ $\gamma _{i,m}\geq 1,$ the realizations generated by $Q_{m}$ do not move out of state $i$, or move out of state $i$ at a lower or higher rate than those generated by $Q$, or at an identical rate.
-This specification, which can be easily extended to include absorbing states, implies that the embedded transition matrices of Markov processes in the mixture are all the same.
-This mixture may be restrictive in situations in which the population is heterogeneous not only with respect to exit rates from states, but also with respect to the direction of movement.
-However, this mixture has been successfully applied to modeling bond-ratings migration by Frydman and Schuermann (2008)), and to clustering of categorical time series by Pamminger and Fruhwirth-Schnatter (2010).
+where $Q$ is an intensity matrix, $\Gamma _{m}=$diag$(\gamma _{1,m},...\gamma _{w,m}),$ with $\gamma _{i,m}\geq 0,$ for $1\leq m\leq M-1,$ and $\Gamma _{M}=I,$ an identity matrix$.$ Depending on whether $\gamma _{i,m}=0,$ $0<\gamma _{i,m}<1,$ $\gamma _{i,m}\geq 1,$ the realizations generated by $Q_{m}$ do not move out of state $i$, or move out of state $i$ at a lower or higher rate than those generated by $Q$, or at an identical rate.
+This specification constrains the transition matrices of Markov chains embedded into Markov processes in the mixture to be all the same.
+This mixture is restrictive in situations in which the population is heterogeneous not only with respect to exit rates from states, but also with respect to the direction of movement.
+As illustrated in the medical application in this paper, it is particularly restrictive when the components of the mixture are absorbing Markov processes as in this case the absorption probabilities would be the same for all Markov processes in the mixture.
+Nevertheless, this mixture has been successfully applied to modeling bond-ratings migration by Frydman and Schuermann (2008), and to clustering of categorical time series by Pamminger and Fruhwirth-Schnatter (2010).
 Its distributional properties were studied in Surya (2018).

 By setting $M=2,$ and $\gamma _{1,1}=...=\gamma _{w,1}=0$ in $\Gamma _{1}$, the transition matrix of ${X}$ reduces to $D_{1}I+(I-D_{1})P_{2}(t)$, a transition matrix of a continuous-time mover-stayer (MS) model.
 The MS model assumes a simple form of population heterogeneity: there are stayers who never leave their initial states, with $P_{1}(t)=I$ as their transition matrix, and movers who evolve among the states according to transition matrix $P_{2}(t)=\exp (tQ)$.
 The MS model was the first mixture of Markov chains considered in the literature, and its use in Blumen, \textit{et al}.
 (1955) to study labor mobility was the first application of stochastic processes in the social sciences.
 Frydman (1984) obtained the ML estimators of the discrete-time MS model's parameters by direct maximization of the observed likelihood function, and Fuchs and Greenhouse (1988) did so by using the expectation-maximization (EM) algorithm.
 In both cases, estimation used the data on independent realizations of the MS model.